armzilla/amazon-echo-ha-bridge/README.md

 **OS X** - Install [Homebrew](http://brew.sh/) and run ```brew install maven```

 ### Make Changes:
 For instance, the server defaults to running on port 8080.
-If you're already running a server (like openHAB) on 8080, you can edit ```server.port``` in ```src/main/resources/application.properties``` to your desired port before building the jar.
+If you're already running a server (like openHAB) on 8080, you could edit ```server.port``` in ```src/main/resources/application.properties``` to your desired port before building the jar.

 Alternatively you could also pass in a command line argument to override ```server.port```.

 ### Compile:
-To build the jar file yourself, simply run Maven like this:
+To build the jar file yourself, make your changes and simply run Maven like this:
 ```
 mvn install
 ```